coderaman07/100-Days-of-Code/Readme.md

 Actually I am travelling right now and got nothing to write todays followup but I am reading blog Posts about Django right now.

+## Day 75

+I arrived today as it was a 24 hours travel from [ Renukoot to Ghaziabad ] and now I am back to my Dev setup and tryin to setup my Dev setup and a Perfect Developer Table today while a Single Blog post read today I know its way tooooooo less by the work done on previos Days but we were travelling Bro lol  .

 ## Contributing